Wednesday, July 9, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-There are about a ton of other CGI characters that could’ve easily made our lists, as there have been some great animated characters in live-action movies over the years.
+Fear is a response that is triggered differently for many people, so your list could end up being very different than ours.
 That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For more lists done by the InSession Film crew and other guests, be sure see our Top 3 Movie Lists page.